 For off-center hits, the putter will turn and the usual satisfying sound becomes muted, so the feedback is very clear when your execution is poor.
 As such, you need to putt with precision and pay particular attention to the alignment aid.

-If Scotty Cameron putters are up your alley, check out our guide where we compare our favorite putters from the brand!
+If Scotty Cameron putters are up your alley, check out our guide where we compare our favorite Scotty Cameron putters!

 Patrick Cantlay’s Balls: Titleist Pro V1x